FPLTomeczek/FPLTools-TS/README.md

 ### In Progress

-:large_orange_diamond: Predict player chances to score or keep a clean sheet - Chances to score or keep a clean sheet shown in percentages
+:large_orange_diamond: Predict player chances to score or keep a clean sheet - Chances to score or keep a clean sheet shown in percentages<br>
 :large_orange_diamond: Maintain and develop Transfer Planner (Adding Chips: Wildcard, FreeHit, Triple Captain), Add captaincy

 ### Plans